Idaho Primary Election · May 19, 202606days·03hrs·12min·10secFind Polling Place →

 Campaign and Endorsements

-Diacogiannis is campaigning under the slogan “Lead like an Infantryman, Serve like a Patriot,” drawing on his military background as a central part of his public identity, as described on his campaign website.
+Diacogiannis is campaigning under the slogan "Lead like an Infantryman, Serve like a Patriot," drawing on his military background as a central part of his public identity, as described on his campaign website.
+He has received an endorsement from Idaho Freedom PAC, as documented in his own social media.
 His campaign committee is the Gregg Diacogiannis Victory Fund, with Kayla Diacogiannis listed as treasurer.
-Beyond the contribution from Senator Zuiderveld documented in his Idaho Secretary of State campaign finance report, no additional formal endorsements have been publicly reported as of April 2026.
 His campaign raises funds through Anedot and maintains a presence on Facebook and X. The general election is November 3, 2026.

 News Stories